infinum/qa-handbook/Tools/Using Proxyman.md

 ![Proxyman_rule_draft.png](/img/Proxyman_rule_draft.png)

-Great now you have a rule.
+Great, now you have a rule.
 If you click "+" you can add a new rule and create a list of rules.
 You can completely edit the existing rule by double-clicking on it or you can quickly enable/disable or change the request or response by clicking on the checkboxes of the desired rule in the list.

 ![Proxyman_brakepoint_rules.png](/img/Proxyman_brakepoint_rules.png)